Printing with Pantone Colors and Spot Color Inks

 When Spot Colors Should Reign Supreme

-There are certain times in commercial printing when your colors have to be exact.
-That's when you should consider using PMS colors, either on their own or added to standard four-color process printing.
+There are certain times in commercial printing when your colors need to be exact.
+That's when you should consider using Pantone colors, either on their own or added to standard four-color process printing.
 Here are a few examples:

 - Consistent Branding/Logos - Think McDonald's red or UPS brown.
 Using PMS colors for your logo and stationery will allow you to ensure color accuracy and establish a standard that anyone working with your artwork will be able to match.

-- Colors outside the range of CMYK - There are some colors that just can't be produced with CMYK, including colors such as navy blue or bright orange.
+- Colors outside the range of CMYK - There are some colors that just can't be produced with CMYK, including colors such as reflex blue, fluorescent orange or metallic silver.